Brent Michael Davids, “Last of James Fenimore Cooper,” with Albany Symphony Orchestra

-The Albany Symphony Orchestra is a supporting partner on our NEA Our Town Sanctuary Eco Art Trail project.
+The Albany Symphony Orchestra is a supporting partner of our NEA Our Town Sanctuary Eco Art Trail Project.

-Their American Music Festival is a weekend-long festival of innovative concerts, new music, and artistic happenings around Troy, NY.
-The Festival traditionally takes place on the first weekend in June in historic Troy, and comes to North Central for the first time in collaboration with the Sanctuary’s Freedom Festival on June 9 @ 4pm, 2024.
+The Orchestra’s American Music Festival is a weekend-long festival of innovative concerts, new music, and artistic happenings around historic Troy, NY.
+The Festival traditionally takes place on the first weekend in June and comes to North-Central Troy for the first time in collaboration with the Sanctuary’s Freedom Festival on Sunday, June 9th, 2024, at 4PM.

 Stay Informed